 I was then invited to complete some psychometric tests.
-I felt quite pressured by this prospect, as it was in the middle of ‘exam season’, so I had little spare time to practice.
+I felt quite pressured by this prospect, as it was in the middle of ‘exam season’, so I had little spare time to practise.
 With time running short and reminders from TARGETjobs becoming ever more frequent, I ‘took the plunge’ and answered the questions to the best of my ability.

 Happily, the selection panel were pleased with my responses, as I was delighted to discover that I was through to the final stage of the application process, which meant attending an assessment centre at one of the central offices of Laing O’Rourke in Dartford, Kent.
-The day comprised of three parts, a group exercise, an individual interview and an individual presentation.
+The day comprised of three parts: a group exercise, an individual interview and an individual presentation.
 The presentation in particular gave me confidence in my own ability to prepare and deliver information under pressure and in a limited timeframe.
 The assessment centre was a totally new experience for me and will be of great advantage for when I find myself in similar situations in the future.

-I received a communication telling me that as one of the finalists, I was invited to the presentation ceremony at the spectacular East Wintergarden at Canary Wharf.
+I received a communication telling me that, as one of the finalists, I was invited to the presentation ceremony at the spectacular East Wintergarden at Canary Wharf.
 This was a grand occasion with excellent hospitality and ample opportunity to meet and network with company professionals and other high-achieving undergraduates.
 It was attended by ex-Blue Peter presenter, Konnie Huq, who gave an inspirational talk about her own career path.

 I would recommend to everyone that they should submit an application.
-The entire procedure gives an invaluable insight into the graduate recruitment process and develops transferable skills which will enhance your future career, plus you’ll secure great friendships along the way!
+The entire procedure gives an invaluable insight into the graduate recruitment process and develops transferable skills that will enhance your future career, plus you’ll secure great friendships along the way!

 Where are they now?

-Serena is currently undertaking a summer placement with Network Rail
+Serena is currently undertaking a summer placement with Network Rail.